Getting to Know Our Nurses: Benjamin Henry Uses New Pilot’s License for a Good Cause

-Benjamin has been traveling with TNAA for over two years now.
+Benjamin has been traveling with us since 2014.
 His desire to obtain his pilot’s license ignited during his first assignment in San Antonio, TX.
 While searching for things to do on his days off, he came across a Groupon deal for Texas Aviation.

 When he was in grade school, Benjamin flew model airplanes with his father, so it was always something he enjoyed.
 His experience with Texas Aviation, though, was what sparked the interest in pursuing a pilot’s license of his own.
 No challenge seems too far out of reach to Benjamin, and travel nursing allowed him to afford his new hobby.
 He started putting in hours by flying with his friend Andy and finished his license in January 2016 from East Coast Aero Club in Massachusetts.
 About a month ago, Benjamin purchased his own airplane and instantly starting using it to benefit those in need.

 It was a fellow nurse on assignment, Diane, who told Benjamin about an organization that rescues animals and transports them to families ready to take them in.
 He knows traveling often and working 12 hours shifts makes having a pet of his own difficult right now, which is why helping deliver rescue animals to welcoming families seemed like the perfect opportunity to utilize his newly obtained pilot’s license.